Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 Here are the details of the paid plans:

-translatepress pricing table
+translatepress pricing may 2025

 So, What Is the Hardest Language to Translate?